Mental Health Refuge Project Worker- Birmingham

 ✨Tip Number 3

 Research Birmingham and Solihull Women’s Aid thoroughly.
-Knowing their projects, values, and recent initiatives will allow you to tailor your conversations and show genuine interest in their mission during interviews.
+Knowing their projects, values, and recent initiatives will allow you to engage meaningfully with the team and show that you are genuinely interested in contributing to their mission.

 ✨Tip Number 4